traceyourtrade/tyt-prod/replit.md

 ## Overview
 This is a Next.js 16 trading journal application that allows users to track their trades, analyze performance, and maintain a trading notebook.
 The application uses MongoDB for data storage, AWS S3 for image uploads, and Google OAuth for authentication.

-**Current State:** UI Redesign in Progress - Modern SaaS aesthetic **Last Updated:** December 5, 2025
+**Current State:** UI Redesign Complete - Modern SaaS aesthetic **Last Updated:** December 5, 2025

-## UI Redesign Progress
+## UI Redesign (Completed)
-The application is undergoing a complete UI redesign inspired by Notion, Linear, and Stripe aesthetics.
+The application features a complete UI redesign inspired by Notion, Linear, and Stripe aesthetics.

 ### Design System
 - **Primary Color:** Teal (#0d9488) - Used for accents, buttons, and interactive elements